cloud4rpi/docs/docs/index.md

 NOTE: You can use alternative methods to [install pip](https://pip.pypa.io/en/stable/installing.html).

 !!!
 Note

-Cloud4rpi library works correctly with Python 2.7.9+ and Python 3.2+ versions
+    Cloud4rpi library works correctly with Python 2.7.9+ and Python 3.2+ versions.

 ### Check installation